connordecamp/color-converter-react/README.md

 ## Getting Started

 ### Cloning the repo
-Make sure to run the following inside the directory
+Make sure to run the following commands to avoid errors with bun
 ```sh
 cd <cloned-repo>
 bun install